A shooter fired at officers. Police say it was a 4-year-old, acting on his dad’s instructions.

 “This is a sad day for law enforcement and our community,” the sheriff said in a statement.
 “To have an adult think it is okay to encourage a four-year-old to pull a firearm and shoot at police illustrates how out of hand the campaign against police has gotten.
 This needs to stop.”

-After the shooting, state social workers took custody of both children, Unified police told The Washington Post.
+After the shooting, state social workers took custody of both children, Unified police told The Post.